Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-Despite the climate controlled cabin, Alicia hadn't stopped shivering.
-With evident exhaustion in her face, eyes, and voice, the ichor-soaked passenger turned to him and responded, "Not tonight.
-There's too much to tell."
+Despite the heated seats and climate controlled cabin, Alicia couldn't stop shaking.
+With evident exhaustion in her face, eyes, body, and voice, the ichor-soaked passenger turned and responded, "Not tonight.
+There's too much."
 She wondered what state her spider pudding buffet of a sweatshirt was in right now.
-Whatever condition, Black Violet was welcome to keep it.
-Alicia would see it plenty in her nightmares, anyway.
+Whatever the condition, Black Violet could keep it.
+Alicia would see it enough in her nightmares.

 Alicia bristled at the pushback.
 Her first instinct compelled her to shoot her housemate a look of anger.
+Out of the corner of her eye, she saw fidgeting hands on the wheel.
 Robert had no idea what she endured, and Alicia didn't owe anyone a debrief.
-Out of the corner of her eye, she saw fidgeting hands on the wheel.
 She turned to get a better look.
 Wide eyes, shallow breaths.
-All of this did affect him, too.
-Breathe in, breathe out.
-"Just the most important ones.
-Please.
-I'm so done."
+This affected him, too.

-"More important," she corrected.
-"You would use the comparative since it's just two questions."
+"More important," Alicia corrected.
+"You would use the comparative since you're only asking two questions."

-Robert seemed genuinely shocked at the answer and took a moment to recalibrate, and then another moment to make the upcoming exit before asking, "Do you think it's safe to go back to the house?"
+Robert seemed genuinely shocked at the answer and took a moment to recalibrate and another to make the upcoming exit before asking, "Do you think it's safe to go back to the house?"

 "Okay, so-" Robert froze as he chewed over that answer again.
 "Hold on.
 You shouldn't stay there, either!"

-Alicia stepped on the startled driver's last word and sat up in her seat.
+Alicia stepped on his last word as she sat up in her seat.
 "I need to test something.
 The woman stalking me is a wrestler named Black Violet.
-She chose me because-" said Alicia before she caught herself.
+She chose me because-" Alicia caught herself.
 "She just decided she didn't like me.
-And since she picked me, she's not going to stop until I have a match with her.
+And since she picked me, she's not going to stop until I fight her.
 I really don't want to.
 I really, really don't want to.
-She injured Party Girl so bad she was out for two months following their match, and Party Girl's way better than me.
+She injured Giselle so bad she was out for three months following their match, and Giselle's way better than me.
 And then there was tonight.
 You didn't see how angry she was.
 Black Violet would…" she paused for emphasis.
-The silence drew Robert's attention, and their eyes briefly met.
+The sudden silence drew Robert's attention, and their eyes briefly met.
 "She would hurt me."

 "Okay?
 So I'll rent a couple hotel rooms, you can board the cat, and then we figure out what to do next.
 My parents will understand," insisted Robert.
 "At least they'll understand whatever normal-sounding story I give them."

 With a deep sigh, Alicia laid out her theory, "I just went into her place and attacked her in her home.
 Maybe it doesn't have to be a match.
-Maybe she'll stop haunting me because I stood up to her."
+Maybe she'll stop haunting me because I technically just 'fought' her.
+It might work."

 Robert looked unimpressed.
 "That sounds like what someone would say right before the monster got them."

-The driver looked back at Alicia with a look of bewilderment, and she really wished he'd watch the road more.
-Robert interrupted, "Hang on.
+Robert glanced back at his shaken passenger, bewildered.
+Alicia really wished he'd watch the road more.
+"Hang on.
 She lives in-"

 Silence once again settled upon the car.
 She flipped open her phone and powered it on.
 Maybe the battery had a few minutes left.
 Why does it spend so long on the logo screen?
 Can't wait until that improves.
 4:02 AM.
 2 text messages.
 Bee-doop.